dibley1973/Dibware.Extensions/README.md

 ### Referenced DLLs
 * Do not use packages from Nuget in the project or solution- I feel these make the solution messy
-* Add referenced .dlls to the Library directory in each project and reference from there
+* Add referenced .dlls to a "Library" directory in each project and reference from there
 * Remove unused references where known
 * Remove unused "usings" from classes and modules